 My work in the Unmanned Systems Lab jumpstarted my interest in aeronautics.
 I saw this internship position with NASA and applied for it; they responded very quickly.
 I was really happy I was able to do that.

 Living & Learning Communities provide a space for students with similar academic and career interests to live and study together during their first year of college.
 You'll get essential hands-on experience in your chosen area of study and community engagement early in your college career, putting you on the right path for success at DU and beyond.

-Our Center for Community Engagement & Service Learning (CCESL) is where your passion for doing good meets our belief in learning through experience.
+Our Center for Community Engagement to advance Scholarship & Learning (CCESL) is where your passion for doing good meets our belief in learning through experience.
 Join us and discover how your education can help you address homelessness and other challenges in society.